What Black Is This, You Say?

 About the Artist

 Francisca Benítez is an artist born in Chile in 1974, living and working in New York since 1998.
 Her art practice explores relations between space, politics, and language, being closely linked to the places where she lives and the communities she interacts with.
 Her videos, photographs, performances, and drawings are shown internationally.
-Recent exhibitions include: Riego at Die ecke, Santiago; In Support at The Kitchen, New York; New/Now at the New Britain Museum of American Art, CT; Uprisings at the Jeu de Paume, Paris; Much wider than a line at SITE Santa Fe, NM.
+Recent exhibitions include: Riego at Die Ecke, Santiago; In Support at The Kitchen, New York; New/Now at the New Britain Museum of American Art, CT; Uprisings at the Jeu de Paume, Paris; Much wider than a line at SITE Santa Fe, NM.
 She graduated as an architect from Universidad de Chile (1998) and Master in Fine Arts from Hunter College of the City University of New York (2007).
 She is an alto singer in the Stop Shopping Choir, an anti-capitalist direct action performance group based in New York City.

 On the Ground